-If the pads do not reach the selected common-mode voltage within the maximum time a connected device takes, the outputs could be shorted to ground or connected to a device in the PHY OFF state, and this condition must may optionally be treated as if a receiver was not detected.
-Similar to choosing the first sampling time, a second-final sampling time must be chosen greater than the time it takes for voltage to ramp with an active AC-coupled device, but less than the time it takes for voltage to ramp with a disabled AC coupled device.
+If the pads do not reach the selected common-mode voltage within the maximum time a connected device takes, the outputs could be shorted to ground, and this condition may optionally be treated as if a receiver was not detected.
+Similar to choosing the first sampling time, a final sampling time must be chosen greater than the time it takes for voltage to ramp with an active AC-coupled device.
 Using the same parameters as the example above:

-$T{ACTIVE-MAX} = -3KOhm200nFln(1-(1.14V/6+50mV)/(1.14V/3)1.05) = 652us$
+$$T{ACTIVE-MAX} = -3KOhm200nFln(1-(1.14V/6+50mV)/(1.14V/3)1.05) = 652us$$